Classical Connections Bylaws

 ARTICLE VI – BYLAWS: EFFECTIVE DATE, AMENDMENTS & DISSOLUTION

-Section 1 – Amendment Proposal and Adoption
+Section 1 – Amendment Proposal & Adoption

 Bylaw amendment proposals may be submitted in writing to the Board by any active Connections member.
 Proposals will be considered by the Board and adopted as proposed amendment(s) if approved by a two-thirds (2/3) vote.
 Further, the approved proposed amendment(s) will be anonymously voted upon by the general membership at the next annual meeting.